1757 - Prussian invasion of Bohemia – Preparations

-On December 31 at 6:00 p.m., Lacy assembled six combined coys (approx. 1,500 men) of Karlstädter-Szluiner Grenzer and Karlstädter-Lykaner Grenzer under the command of Colonel Wenzel Matthias Hnogek von Kleefeld seconded by Lieutenant-Colonel Herberstein and Lieutenant-Colonel Loudon along with 200 Karlstädter Grenz-Hussars under Colonel Count Mitrovsky and Lieutenant-Colonel Knezevic at Friedland to attack the isolated town of Ostritz.
-This town was occupied by 200 men of Prinz Heinrich von Preußen Fusiliers and Jung-Kleist Infantry under the command of Major Karl Sigismund von Blumenthal.
-Half of the garrison was on guard duty at all time.
+On December 31 at 6:00 p.m., Lacy assembled six combined coys (approx. 1,500 men) of Karlstädter-Szluiner Grenzer and Karlstädter-Lykaner Grenzer under the command of Colonel Wenzel Matthias Hnogek von Kleefeld seconded by Lieutenant-Colonel Herberstein and Lieutenant-Colonel Loudon along with 200 Karlstädter Grenz-Hussars under Colonel Count Mitrovsky and Lieutenant-Colonel Knezevic at Friedland to attack the isolated town of Ostritz, which was occupied by 200 men of Prinz Heinrich von Preußen Fusiliers and Jung-Kleist Infantry under the command of Major Karl Sigismund von Blumenthal.
+Half of the garrison was on guard duty at any time.
 Furthermore, 1 officer and 43 men occupied an entrenched position near the bridge of the Marienthal Monastery.
 Blumenthal had neglected to erect barricades at the entries of the town and the garrison was too small to effectively guard each of these entries.
 To the East, in a narrowing of the Neisse Valley, a cannon was placed in a flèche covered by 1 officer and 30 men.
-The closest Prussian garrisons was II./Münchow Fusiliers under Major Asseburg, posted at Hirschfelde and another 90 men with a few Puttkamer Hussars at Leuba and Radmeritz (present-day Radomierzyce).
+The closest Prussian garrisons were II./Münchow Fusiliers under Major Asseburg, posted at Hirschfelde and another 90 men with a few Puttkamer Hussars at Leuba and Radmeritz (present-day Radomierzyce).
 Blumenthal had heard rumours of an impending attack.
-He kept all men who were not on guard duty in alert in their quarters around the market and instructed the nearby hussar patrol to reconnoitre along the Neisse.
-Nevertheless, Kleefeld and Loudon, guided by Prussian deserters, passed the half frozen Neisse between Ostritz and Leuba with their material drawn on sleighs.
+He kept all men who were not on guard duty on alert in their quarters around the market and instructed the nearby hussar patrol to reconnoitre along the Neisse.
+Nevertheless, Kleefeld and Loudon, guided by Prussian deserters, passed the half frozen Neisse between Ostritz and Leuba with their materiel drawn on sleighs.
 The Grenzers wore white peasant shirts over their uniforms.